Ascending Passage .com HOME PAGE.

 of the land of Punt?
 Did it not whisper to the antiquaries, even to

-make haste to take her away far from the hills of Thebes and from the
+the soldiers from Cairo, who guarded the Vache-Hathor in the night (a famous cow statue found here in 1905).
+They made haste to take her away, far from the hills of Thebes and from the

 Nile's long southern reaches, that the great Queen might once more

-reign alone?
+reign unchallenged.

 They obeyed.
 Hatshepsut was appeased.
 And, like a delicate